F-et1sh/ForchEngine/README.md

 ## History

-On August 6, 2025, while playing Enter the Gungeon, I wondered: could I modify some game files to get more cash?
+On August 6, 2025, while playing Enter the Gungeon, I wondered : could I modify some game files to get more cash?
 However, Enter the Gungeon uses Unity as its game engine and relies on binary serialization.
 That meant I couldn't simply change a few variables.
 So, I asked an AI for advice, and it suggested reading the game's RAM directly - just like Cheat Engine does.

 ---